serversuck/pxt-PTKidsBIT/README.md

 Use PTKidsBIT's ForwardLINE blog for the robot to follow the line forward.
 When the specified line is found, the robot will stop.

 * Direction is The direction in which the robot moves.
+Select `Forward` or `Backward`.
 * ForwardFIND is the line to detect.
 Select `Left`, `Center` or `Right`
 * Min Speed is minimum speed between `0` to `100`
 * Max Speed is maximun speed between `0` to `100`